czim/laravel-cms-models/documentation/Strategies.md

 The default target is a property on the model, but more elaborate handling of submitted form data may be handled by the strategy.

+## Export strategies

+Exporting can be initiated, if enabled, on a model's index listing page.
+These strategies determine what and how data is exported.

+### Export strategies

+Export strategies take a model listing query and render its results in an exported file, in formats such as CSV, XML, etc.

+### Export column strategies

+Export column strategies determine how data for each model attribute value is rendered in columns (or, say, XML properties) in a model listing export.